 As many of you may consider this as an essential part of your workflow in Lightroom, then it’s time to teach how to actually add a watermark to your pictures.
 But if you are rather new to this fascinating world of digital photography you may ask yourself: “is it really important to add a watermark to the pictures I upload?”.
 The answer is YES.
 It is really important for this two reasons

 - It is your work, your time, your effort.
-You don’t want people to “steal” your job for other sites, mostly if you upload the images to rather important websites or if you enter a contest
+You don’t want people to “steal” your job for other sites, mostly if you upload the images to rather important websites or if you enter a contest.
+Keep in mind another way to go is to restrict downloading attributes for your images, as sites like Flickr and 500px offer their users for preventing fraudsters to steal the high quality file.

 - Advertisement.
 Some people may say after looking at your photos: “great job, who took it?”; that is where advertisement comes along with the watermark.
 It can be your personal logo, your name, whatever you like and that can “sell” your brand.